EddieEngine/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 4-listmorefiles displays the contents of current directory, including hidden files, using the long format
+- script 4-listmorefiles displays the contents of current directory, including hidden files, using the long format
+- script 5-listfilesdigitonly displays the current directory contents, with user and group IDs displayed numerically, using the long format.
+Hidden files are also shown.